UniFi Cloud Gateway Ultra Review: Best Value for Gigabit UniFi Networks (2026)

 VPN Performance

 The UCG-Ultra supports WireGuard, OpenVPN, IPsec, L2TP, and Teleport VPN.
-WireGuard — the fastest modern option — delivers approximately 300–600 Mbps in server mode based on community benchmarks, though throughput varies with IDS/IPS status and client configuration.
+WireGuard — the fastest modern option — is reported at approximately 300–600 Mbps in server mode based on community benchmarks, though throughput varies with IDS/IPS status and client configuration.
+Ubiquiti does not publish an official WireGuard throughput spec for this device; treat these figures as indicative rather than guaranteed.
 The built-in Site-Magic SD-WAN provides zero-config site-to-site connectivity for multi-location deployments.

 Does the UCG-Ultra Support UniFi Protect Cameras?